prooph/event-store/docs/projections.md

 When you call stopProjection($name) (or delete or reset) a message is send to the projection.
 This will notify the running projection, that it should act accordingly.
 This means, that once you call `stopProjection` the projection might not be stopped immediately, but it could take a few seconds until the projection is finally stopped.

+## Internal projection mames

+All internal projetion names are prefixed with `$` (dollar-sign), f.e. `$ct-`.
+Do not use projection names starting with a dollar-sign, as this is reserved for prooph internals.